kminagawa/ulp-dactyl/README.md

 ![ULP Dactyl](./assets/ulp_dactyl.jpeg)

-You can find out more about these switches in the [Cherry_MX_ULP](https://github.com/pashutk/Cherry_MX_ULP)
+You can find out more about these switches in the [Cherry_MX_ULP](https://github.com/pashutk/Cherry_MX_ULP) I bought the switches from [Reichelt](https://www.reichelt.de/de/en/cherry-mx-ultra-low-profile-rgb-pushbutton-module-cherry-mx6c-k3nb-p335040.html), they have both clicky and tactile variant.

-A lot of the features of the original dactyl manuform repository no longer work as I've focused on using just solidpython2 and I've hacked away wherever I needed.
+Regarding the model, lot of the features of the original dactyl manuform repository no longer work as I've focused on using just solidpython2 and I've hacked away wherever I needed.

 It is forked from the wylders version because initially I just wanted to have a nice trackball.
-Then I went from normal switches to choc ones and finally to ULP.
+Then I went from MX switches to Choc ones and finally to ULP.

 The assembly unfortunately can't be made modular, at least not in a normal FDM printer.
-Some of the things I tried included using columns in which to rest the pcbs.
+Some of the things I tried include using columns in which to rest the pcbs.
 However this approach needed extremely tight tolerances that made printing almost impossible.

 Finally I just settled for mounting the pcbs on the surface of the shell.
 Although it isn't